rr62/upgraded-octo-robot/README.md

-# Analysis of Physical Activities from data acquisition devices like Fitbit
+## Analysis of Physical Activities using data collected from data acquisition devices like Fitbit